inkuss/folio.load.inventory/README.md

 # folio.load.inventory
-Scripts and tools to load inventory data (instances, holdings, items, instanceRelationships) in format FOLIO-Json into Folio.
+Scripts and tools to load inventory data (instances, holdings, items, instanceRelationships) in format FOLIO-Json into Folio Inventory.
+For Folio Open Source Library System.

-Example to load a complete sample sequence of connected instances, holdings and items into Folio.
+Example to load a complete sample sequence of connected instances, holdings and items into Folio Inventory.
 - with instance relationships (parent and child relations)

 ## Sample inventory data